Ege-Cakar/MistralOCR/README.md

 You can change the name or any of the flags as you desire.

+The app can is simple, after you upload a PDF and get back the response, it is displayed first as plain text, and there is also a window to view it as Markdown.
+You can also choose to view it in the browser for Latex rendering.
+It isn't always perfect, but I think that's due to the output from the API and not the code here.

 For terms of use, please check the license file.